 Young children should be carefully supervised when they are in the same room with the appliance.
+When using the hand-held remote accessory, keep selector switch in the OFF position to prevent children from turning on burners with remote.

-You must operate this heater with the fireplace screen.

-Make sure fireplace screen and hood are in place before running heater.
+You must operate this appliance with the fireplace screen and hood in place before running heater.
 The fireplace screen shall have openings for introduction of combustion air.